-White décor starts out beautiful and pure
+White décor starts out beautiful.

 Common Reasons for Yellowing Paint